Home / What to Say / How To Restart a Dead Conversation Over Text

 The rule

 A dead thread isn't a rejection, it's just a thread nobody picked back up, and that's a fixable problem.
 The thread didn't go quiet because she hates you.
 It went quiet because two people each assumed the other would send the next message and then nobody did.
+Maybe she got busy.
+Maybe you did.
+Maybe a conversation ran out of road and neither of you knew how to start a new one.
+None of that is a verdict on you.
 So here's the rule: don't explain the silence, just offer something worth replying to.
 That's the entire repair.
+Everything below is just variations on that one idea.

 Don't explain the silence.
 Just offer something worth saying yes to.